enkidevs/curriculum/python/core/meet-python/why-learn-python.md

 Python is also an economical programming language.
 For similar tasks, Python can often require *3-5* times less code than Java, and up to *10* times less code than C++.

-As we know, Python is an *object orientated* programming language, therefore because of Python's object orientated nature it can act as a stepping stone to learning new object orientated languages, and can help you adapt to other programming environments.
+As we know, Python is an *object oriented* programming language, therefore because of Python's object oriented nature it can act as a stepping stone to learning new object oriented languages, and can help you adapt to other programming environments.
 Nonetheless, Python is also used as functional programming language in certain conditions.

 ---
 ## Practice